Average Interest Rate By Debt Type: Auto, Credit Card, Mortgage

 1) Average credit card interest rate.

-The average APR on a credit card is 17% as of mid-2020.
+The average APR on a credit card is roughly 20-25% in 2026, up from 17%.
 Some go as high as 29.99% if you've got terrible credit.
 This is such a ridiculously high interest rate which not even the annual returns of the great investor, Warren Buffet, can match.

 If you carry a balance, credit card companies are ripping you off.
 They're secretly hoping you spend more than you make or forget to pay off your balance each month.
 No Financial Samurai should ever have revolving credit card debt.
 Use a credit card for rewards points, insurance, a free 30 day loan, and concierge service, but that's it.